 When HIG was placed into receivership and liquidation, there was a shortfall of $3.1 million owed to insurers.
 This money should have been held by HIG in an insurance premium account.
 Only a small percentage of the money in that account could legitimately be transferred to HIG to pay for its fees and any brokerage earned, and the insurance premium account should never have gone into deficit.

 Crimes Act offences

-(a) obtains ownership or possession of, or control over, any property, or any privilege, service, pecuniary advantage, benefit, or valuable consideration, directly or indirectly; or
+(a) uses the document to obtain any property, privilege, service, pecuniary advantage, benefit, or valuable consideration; or

 The Serious Fraud Office (SFO) was established in 1990 under the Serious Fraud Office Act in response to the collapse of financial markets in New Zealand at that time.

 The SFO's role is the detection, investigation and prosecution of serious or complex financial crime.
 The SFO's focus is on investigating and prosecuting criminal cases that will have a real effect on: